Kazgul1987/Pathfinder-Ui_2/patchnotes.md

 ## Compatibility
 - Ready for v11 version.

+## v11.306.17
+- Add a compatibility with PF2e Workbench module.
+- - Better visibility with the option : Feat names in rarity colour on actor sheets.
+- - Better visibility with the option : Spell names in rarity colour on actor sheets.
+- Improve visibility of Dark Mode Player Sheet.
+- - Focus on spellcasting tab.

 ## v11.306.16
 - Fix macro bar that shifted the interface.
 - Fix a problem with illegible text on the standard character sheet.